ciciliu122/traffic-co2-aro-lstm/README.md

 Accurate forecasting of traffic-related CO₂ emissions is essential for smart highway management and low-carbon operations.
 Traditional models (ARIMA, SARIMA, SVR, GBM) have limitations handling:

-- long-range temporal dependencies
+- Long-range temporal dependencies
-- highly nonlinear emission dynamics
+- Highly nonlinear emission dynamics
-- multi-sector correlations
+- Multi-sector correlations

 Deep learning solves part of the problem, but the performance of models such as LSTM heavily depends on hyperparameter tuning.